abarelcom/abarel.github.io/pages/about.md

 Our productions are made explicitly for all communication purposes.
 From concept and scriptwriting to image recording and post-production, sound mixing up to delivering the final product for commercials, TV, and social media.
 Just like that.

+## Gallery-4

+Include use image-gallery-4.html

+4 images in row without shows big images.
+Best for logos.

+{% include image-gallery-4.html folder="/uploads/album" %}

 ## Gallery

 Include use image-gallery.html

-1-row with up image as big
+3 images in row with link to shows big images.
+Best for nice gallery .

-{% include image-gallery-4.html folder="/uploads/album" %}
+{% include image-gallery.html folder="/uploads/album" %}

 ## They trusted us!